Pylons/colander/docs/index.rst

 string: this has already been done as the result of the type of the ``cc_number`` structure being ``cereal.String``.
 Validators are always passed the *deserialized* value when they are invoked.

+For a more formal definition of a the interface of a validator, see :class:`cereal.interfaces.Validator`.

 Interface and API Documentation
 -------------------------------